SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

 could be that wire scanner, diagnostics screen, white beam blocker (WBB), CVD window are "in the beam" and give artefacts

+writer server, tomoscan IOC, and python server need to be restarted from time to time (if they start becoming non-responsive); sometimes it also happens after aborting a scan